nycda-wdi-jared/express_handlebars/passport/lesson/README.md

 	* You can use the ui for the user
 	* Use postman to create a profile

+* In this lesson, you will be learning:
+	* how to get passport to work with handlebars
+	* how to use if/else statements in handlebars
+	* how to send through data to a handlebars file

 # Postgres Sequelize Passport Boilerplate + Heroku Push

 <h2>Heroku</h2>